ivandotv/validar/docs/validation/validation.md

 })
 ```

-Or it can accept a single paramter that is a test function:
+Or it can accept a single paramter that is the test function:

 ```js
 const isEmail = validation((value,field,path,objecUnderTest){